dmpratt/mslearn-synapse/Instructions/Labs/16 -Build a Synpase Pipeline.md

 1. Open the **synapse*xxxxxxx*** Synapse workspace, and on its **Overview** page, in the **Open Synapse Studio** card, select **Open** to open Synapse Studio in a new browser tab; signing in if prompted.
 2. On the left side of Synapse Studio, use the **&rsaquo;&rsaquo;** icon to expand the menu - this reveals the different pages within Synapse Studio.
 3. On the **Manage** page, on the **SQL pools** tab, select the row for the **sql*xxxxxxx*** dedicated SQL pool and use its **&#9655;** icon to start it; confirming that you want to resume it when prompted.
 4. Wait for the SQL pool to resume.
 This can take a few minutes.
 You can use the **&#8635; Refresh** button to check its status periodically.
-The status will show as **Online** when it is ready.
+The status will show as **Online** when it's ready.

 ## Build a copy pipeline